Composting and the benefits to your garden

 Perhaps less well known is the that humus (see definition below) is absolutely critical to soil structure, tilth, fertility, etc. It is hard to grasp just how many aspects of life on earth are linked to humus - agriculture, sustainable agriculture, reduction in inorganic fertilisers, peat., carbon sequestration, biochar, desertification, land rehabilitation, the list goes on.

-We have not re-listed the huge long list of beneficial properties of humus; (they re available in all good soil chemistry books and well reviewed on Wiki etc. However we do think it is helpful to clarify that humus as defined in soil science has a different meaning to the more colloquial gardening use of the term where it often used as another name for compost.
-In soil science, humus is a distinct fraction of the soil organic matter (SOM).
-Humus is:
+Humus is hugely important and has a long list of beneficial properties, however we do think it is helpful to clarify that humus as defined in soil science has a different meaning to the more colloquial gardening use of the term where it is often used as another name for compost.

 Other names for Humus